Have you found an injured native animal in the ACT?

 - For animals in NSW, please call Wildcare Queanbeyan on 6299 1966

 - If you find an injured native animal, please handle it gently and keep it warm in a box with a towel or cloth to prevent it from slipping.
-More information is available here.
+More information is available - click here

-All native animals are protected in the ACT
+All proceeds from sales goes towards saving native animals in the ACT

 Please donate to help us care for wildlife